augelloantonio/buyit/README.md

 ### Owner

-The owner will have a full Dashboard with data analisys of the business rendered as charts.
+The owner will have a full Dashboard with data analysis of the business rendered as charts.

-There is no need to be expert in computer.
+There is no need to be an expert on computers.
 BuyIt Platform is very easy to use and the only things the owner has to do are:
 - Add a Product
 - Add a Category
 - Add a Voucher
 - Edit/Delete elements

-There is no need of an Hi Tech computer, BuyIt is a light, performant Platform, full responsive.
+There is no need of a Hi-Tech computer, BuyIt is a light, performant Platform, fully responsive.
 This means that it is possible to have the full control of the Platform from a Mobile Phone or from a Tablet.

-The dashboard was build as Mobile First and the charts are full responsive, giving a nice and quick view about the business wherever the owner is, the only needed thing is an internet connection.
+The dashboard was built as Mobile First and the charts are fully responsive, giving a nice and quick view about the business wherever the owner is, the only needed thing is an internet connection.

 ### User

-But BuyIt is build as well to facilitate the User Experience of Buying Online.
+But BuyIt is built as well to facilitate the User Experience of Buying Online.
 The Checkout System is done by a Quick and safe Payment System, managed with [Stripe](https://stripe.com/).

-The user has a Personal Profile Page where to manage and filter the orders and check the progress of same.
+The user has a Personal Profile Page where to manage and filter the orders and check the progress of the same.

 Add an element is very easy and simple, the user can just add the quantity wanted of a product and click on the "add to chart" button and the product will be added to the chart.

 The user can continue to shop or proceed to the checkout by checking the elements presents in the chart, where it is possible to modify the quantity or remove the product.

 ### Scope
-The scope of this Project is to build an E-Commerce Platform to manage an internet business in an easy way having a full management of the business itself.
+The scope of this Project is to build an E-Commerce Platform to manage an internet business in an easy way having full management of the business itself.

 As Example of Business I decided to use a shop of headphones/earphones, but the choice of the product category used is only as example of how this Platform works.